ewanhowell5195/WynemResourcePacks/README.md

   - A direct download link to the ZIP of the resource pack
 - Author
   - Your Discord user ID, which is where you can be contacted if issues with the download occur
+- Alias
+  - An optional field that is an alias ID for the pack
+- Name
+  - An optional field that will be the name of the pack.
+By default this is generated from the ID by removing underscores and making it title case